The Jazz Butcher: The Creation years (1988–1998)

 The rest of 1993 was spent briefly touring Europe and sporadic gigs closer to home.
 During this time, Peter Crouch left the band to be replaced by Curtis E. Johnson, and Nick Burson moved to Canada and was replaced on drums by Gabriel Turner.
 Guitarist Dave Henderson joined the line-up in 1994, as The Jazz Butcher Conspiracy went into the studio to record their 10th album, Illuminate.
 The intention of the band was to create a more "down to earth" album than its sprawling predecessors.
-Illuminates songs include punk rants against the Tory government, pop songs about dolphins, salutes to Brian Eno and Hammer Films, and imagines a utopian past, where dinosaurs rule a "world without people".
+Illuminates songs include punk rants against the Tory government, pop songs about dolphins, salutes to Brian Eno and Hammer Films, and an imaginary utopian past, where dinosaurs rule a "world without people".
 The album was produced by David J., and released on 3 April 1995; it produced one single, "Sixteen Years".

 Meanwhile, the Creation label had gained the reputation for releasing many critically acclaimed albums, with very few being commercial hits.
 McGee sold half the company to Sony Music.
 Shortly thereafter, Creation signed the band Oasis, who became a huge critical and commercial success.
 Their second album, (What's the Story) Morning Glory?, became the biggest-selling British album of the decade.
-According to Fish, support from Sony/Creation began to wane; "Honestly, there wasn't enough time in the day to do anything other than handle Oasis business."
+According to Fish, support from Sony/Creation began to wane: "Honestly, there wasn't enough time in the day to do anything other than handle Oasis business."

 Fish and Max Eider had begun to mend fences in the mid-1990s, and July 1995 saw Max Eider opening for the JBC at a gig in London.
 He was brought onstage for an encore of "Zombie Love", marking the first time they'd played together since Eider left the group in 1986.
 Pat and Max soon found themselves playing together occasionally again as a duo.

 Despite the reunion with his former partner, Fish felt the Jazz Butcher moniker was limiting his musical exploration.
 Seeking to create another vehicle for himself, he formed the band Sumosonic.
 This was a stylistic shift from the JBC, making use of samplers, synthesizers and sequencers.
 A single, "Come, Friendly Spacemen", was released in 1996, with the album This is Sumo appearing in 1998.
 Sumosonic was much more dance/techno driven, yet Fish's lyrics contained many of the hallmarks of the Jazz Butcher material.
 Sales of This is Sumo were dismal.
 Alan McGee had begun to see the result of operations being handled by Sony accountants and marketing managers, and how it was affecting less commercial artists on the Creation label.
 Fish received a letter from McGee suggesting a parting of the ways: "We'd better jack it in before you get bitter," Fish recounts.
 By March 1998, Fish was no longer signed to Creation.
 The next year, Creation ceased operations.
 Without the support of a label, Sumosonic played their final show in September 1998.